jaylann/GenDev7/README.md

 ## 11. 🚧 Known Issues

 *   **Frontend Status Message Synchronization:**
-    *   **Issue:** Occasionally, the primary frontend status message may display information slightly out of sync with the current application state (e.g., showing "Enter Valid Address" briefly when it should be "Connecting to service...").
+    *   **Issue:** Occasionally, the primary frontend status message may display information slightly out of sync with the current application state.
+This can be fixed by improving state updates and making sure they trigger only when needed.
-    *   **Proposed Solution:** This is a minor UI display quirk.
-A future refinement would involve decoupling status display responsibilities.
-For instance, introducing a dedicated offer count display and a persistent loading indicator (e.g., a spinning wheel) during data fetching.
-The main status message would then be solely responsible for input validation status and critical connection messages, improving clarity and synchronization.